NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Kakashi takes 1.25x damage in sharingan mode
 - Grabbable moves: 8A, JA, RA, 5A, 2A landing
 - 5B
+    - Does 14 damage from 13
     - Hitbox appears one frame sooner
     - Slightly smaller hand hitbox
     - Elbow hitbox removed
     - Hand hitbox larger on frame 2
 - 5B(B)
+    - Does 13 damage from 12
     - Has increased stun
     - Hitbox appears and disappears one frame later
     - Has one extra block frame